nine-lives-later/go-qnap-filestation/README.md

-# Gravitee Management API for Go
+# QNAP File Station API for Go

 This library provides access to the QNAP File Station API (http://www.qnap.com).